 Any unnecessary weight is equivalent to unnecessary long term pain, especially in the joints.
 A recent study conducted by Capt.
 Courtney Thompson found that only 15 pounds can hinder a Marine’s performance in combat.

-Military body armor evolution consists of constantly looking for solutions that lighten the load, but provide higher levels of protection.
+The evolution of military body armor consists of constantly looking for solutions that lighten the load, while providing higher levels of protection.
 In fact, the military recently transitioned from the Improved Outer Tactical vest to the Modular Scalable vest.
 This move’s intention was to lighten the soldiers’ weight load by roughly 3.7 pounds.

 There is a balance to consider regarding the technological capability and the human capability when it comes to a personal body armor system.
 Premier seeks to provide the highest level of protection, while also providing armor solutions that ensure mobility and comfort.